hknutzen/Netspoc/language.markdown

 Instead a network name is used to indicate which network an interface is linked to.

-Vendor specic interface names like 'eth0' or 'FastEthernet3' are put into the 'hardware' attribute.
+Vendor specific interface names like 'eth0' or 'FastEthernet3' are put into the 'hardware' attribute.
 This attribute is mandatory for managed routers.
-If multiple logical IP networks are attached to a single hardware, these are modeled as different Netspoc interfaces, using the same hardware attribute.
+If multiple logical IP networks are attached to a single hardware, these are modelled as different Netspoc interfaces, using the same hardware attribute.

 An interface can have one or more IP addresses.
 All of them must match